nxoim/decomposite/README.md

 // or if you want to display a destination as an overlay navController.navigate(YourDestinations.Star, ContentType.Overlay)

-// you can open snack content
+// you can open snack content, even in a coroutine
+// scope, like LaunchedEffect
 navController.openInSnack("some key", duration = 5L.seconds) {
     YourSnackbarComposable()
 }